About | Eric Jay Toll • Journalist · Writer · Author

 Valley of the Gods Road, also known as BLM Road 226, stretches between U.S. 163 north of Mexican Hat, Utah, near the Arizona-Utah border and hits Utah Route 261 just below the Moki Dugway, which with a right turn is the gateway to Natural Bridges State Park, Glen Canyon National Recreation Area and Bears Ears National Monument .
 A left turn heads towards Goosenecks Utah State Park.
 In the morning, enter from U.S. 163 in the east.
 This way, the sunlight highlights the buttes.
 In the afternoon, start from the west entrance off S.R.
 261.

 (click on link below to read full article)

-His journeys take him into regions of Nevada, Wyoming, and Eastern California.
 More than just a travel writer, he has a richly diverse writing repertoire covering business, real estate, development, and health technology.